-In this article, I will show how to convert an FBX humanoid-avatar file into VRM.
+In this article, I will explain how to convert an FBX humanoid-avatar file into VRM.

 Open Unity.
 We will convert FBX into VRM with Unity.